-More generally, adverse changes in laws or regulations or an adverse outcome of any legal proceeding could negatively impact SCOR.
 Particularly, large and material contractual agreements may expose SCOR to the risk of financial impacts in the event of non-performance of the contracts and related potential disputes.
-In this respect, SCOR (via its Irish entities) has initiated arbitration proceedings on November 10, 2022 against Covéa Coopérations regarding the retrocession agreements concluded pursuant to the settlement agreement of June 10, 2021 between SCOR and Covéa.
+Based on its current assessment, SCOR considers that these proceedings should not pose a material risk to the Group.
+Separately, the arbitration proceedings initiated in November 10, 2022 by SCOR (via its Irish entities) against Covéa Coopérations regarding the retrocession agreements concluded pursuant to the settlement agreement of June 10, 2021 between SCOR and Covéa are ongoing and, at Covéa's request, SCOR SE is now a party to this arbitration.